farg-bristol/FJSPH/README.md

 The code has been built such that the first two libraries need to be in local subfolder "Third_Party", then in  "Eigen", and "NanoFLANN".
 NetCDF and TECIO must be on the system path.
 The bare minimum of Eigen has been provided in the repository, and additional download of the library shouldn't be necessary.

-It has also been realised that syntax has been used that requires **g++ 9 or later**, so the code will not compile with g++ 8 or older.

 # Building
 A makefile is provided to ease compliation.